 Be aware of the benefits and disadvantages of being assessed as ‘low-means’ or Market price eligible

-When it comes to residential aged care, you’re generally put into one of two main categories when it comes to what you need to pay for your care – ‘market price’ or ‘low means’.
+When it comes to residential aged care in Melbourne, you’re generally put into one of two main categories when it comes to what you need to pay for your care – ‘market price’ or ‘low means’.

 If you’re assessed as being capable of paying market price, you are required to pay the market value for your aged-care accommodation (daily payments, lump sum or a combination of both) – which basically means you pay the full amount.